AdobeDocs/experience-manager-65.en/help/forms/using/cm-inline-condition.md

    ![3_repeat_dialog](assets/3_repeat_dialog.png)

-1. If required, insert a condition to selectively render the transactions, such as to render transaction amounts bigger than 50 cents:
+1. If necessary, insert a condition to selectively render the transactions, such as to render transaction amounts bigger than 50 cents:

    ```javascript
    ${DD_creditcard_TransactionAmount > 0.5}